 Goal 4a Council will work to advocate and plan for Recovery housing as part of our ongoing continuum of care focus.
 This will afford transitional living for those coming out of drug/alcohol treatment programs for a period as they work toward permanent housing.

-Goal 5: RCO research and implementation
+Goal 5: Encourage community discussion on RCO research and implementation